 As he has evolved from a manager to a leader, Paul recognizes that the best way to achieve extraordinary results is to inspire his team.
-Paul has always been a dynamo and a self starter.
+Paul has always been a dynamo and a self-starter.
 He has continually pushed himself to achieve.
-As a result of his drive and enthusiasm he has quickly been promoted into roles of greater responsibility.
+As a result of his drive and enthusiasm, he has quickly been promoted into roles of greater responsibility.
 He has developed innovative sales programs and conducted exciting sales meetings that leave reps feeling highly motivated.
-He takes the time to recognise his people by sending encouraging notes and making inspirational speeches at sales meetings.
+He takes the time to recognize his people by sending encouraging notes and making inspirational speeches at sales meetings.

 Let’s See How Paul’s Organizations Inspires Him

 Sales leaders are responsible for meeting company revenue targets, motivating their teams and ensuring customer satisfaction.
 Interestingly, most large organizations make it difficult for these people to make a difference.
 They burden sales leaders with support people who complicate decision making, put up roadblocks and prevent innovation.
 In fact, the decision making power shifts from these leaders to support positions that have little contact with the customers.

 In Paul’s case, there are several non-performing sales reps on the team, whom Paul would love to fire.
 HR and legal mandate that these reps are put on a performance improvement program for at least 6 months.
 Paul knows that this will only continue to have a negative impact on sales performance.
 Despite Paul’s development of some innovative programs, Paul and his team routinely come up against bureaucracy and roadblocks.

 Paul has found that even the smallest initiatives require discussions and approvals which continually drain his energy.

 As a result, organizations inadvertently sap the enthusiasm and energy of their top leaders, leaving them frustrated, burnt out and ready to leave.